robfatland/reorganiseduponthefloor/git/README.md

-Some years went by from that 1962 starting point; and as technical books are often periodically revised.
-Volume 2 went through this process in 1976.
+Some years went by from that 1962 starting point; and as technical books are often periodically revised, Volume 2 went through this process in 1976.
 So it was that our subject received the proofs for TAOCP Volume 2; which had been typeset in a new manner.